usharesoft/appcenter-docs/admin/en/source/pages/manage-users/set-format-access.rst

 To add access to a format for a specific user,  you must follow these steps:

 	1. Ensure the target format exists for the organization.
 For a list of formats that are part of the organization, use the command ``uforge org targetformat list``.
-	2. Enable the format for the user using ``uforge user targetformat enable``.
+	2. Enable the format for the user using ``uforge user targetFormat enable``.

 Enabling Access to a Format